samocain93/Team-Profile-Generator/README.md

 ### What I Learned
 - More in depth experience using Inquirer prompts and generating info to a page
 - Implementing Test Driven Development using the Jest testing packages
-- Deeper file structuing of my code
+- Deeper file structuring of my code
-- Continued practice and devlopment with Object Oriented Programming
+- Continued practice and development with Object Oriented Programming

 ## Table of Contents